Set-theoretic definition of natural numbers: Definition as von Neumann ordinals

 The set N and its elements, when constructed this way, are an initial part of the von Neumann ordinals.
-Ravven and Quine refer to these sets as "counter sets".
+W. V. O. Quine refers to these sets as "counter sets".

 Frege and Russell

 Gottlob Frege and Bertrand Russell each proposed defining a natural number n as the collection of all sets with n elements.
 More formally, a natural number is an equivalence class of finite sets under the equivalence relation of equinumerosity.
 This definition may appear circular, but it is not, because equinumerosity can be defined in alternate ways, for instance by saying that two sets are equinumerous if they can be put into one-to-one correspondence—this is sometimes known as Hume's principle.

 This definition works in type theory, and in set theories that grew out of type theory, such as New Foundations and related systems.
 However, it does not work in the axiomatic set theory ZFC nor in certain related systems, because in such systems the equivalence classes under equinumerosity are proper classes rather than sets.
+However, cardinals can be defined in ZF using Scott's trick.